idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 const sdk = await idOS.init(...);

-const granteeAddress = "0x0"; // The address of the grantee.
+const issuerAddress = "0x0"; // The address of the grantee (in this case it's the Issuer's address).

 // Create a write grant.
-await sdk.data.addWriteGrant(granteeAddress);
+await sdk.data.addWriteGrant(issuerAddress);
 ```
 This will create a write grant in the idOS for the given grantee address.
 Now, the issuer can create a credential: